Claremont, Cape Town: Geography

+The M3 and M5 highways border the suburb to the west and east respectively, separating Claremont from Bishopscourt and Lansdown.
+The neighborhood is divided into the areas of Upper Claremont on its western half and Lower Claremont on its eastern half.
+The area of Lower Claremont is further subdivided into the areas of Lynfrae and Wyndover.

 History

-Until the arrival of Dutch colonists in 1652, the uncultivated veld of the Cape Peninsula was used by the nomadic Khoisan as grazing for their cattle.
+Until the arrival of Dutch colonists in 1652, the uncultivated veld of the Cape Peninsula was used by the nomadic Khoikhoi as grazing for their cattle.
 The Dutch established an outpost on the shore of Table Bay, and in 1657 they established a number of farms south of the outpost.
 The most southerly of those original farms, named Louwvliet and Questenburg, are today covered by the suburbs of Claremont and Newlands.

 The area was agricultural for about 150 years.
 Other estates that were established included Veldhuyzen in 1676, Stellenberg in 1697, Weltevreden (originally part of Stellenberg) in 1730, Sans Souci (originally part of Questenburg) in 1786, and The Vineyard in 1798.
 They produced grain and grapes, and some farmers made wine.

 After the colony had been taken over by the British in 1814, the character of the area gradually changed from agricultural to residential.
 British settlers and officials bought the farms, renamed some of them, and turned them into country residences.
 Weltevreden was subdivided in 1822, and it was a portion of it that was later to be renamed Claremont.

-The distinguished British astronomer Sir John Herschel put the area on the map by living at Feldhausen (formerly Veldhuyzen) from 1834 to 1838.
+The distinguished British astronomer Sir John Herschel put the area on the map by living at Feldhausen (formerly Veldhuyzen) from 1834 to 1838, where he conducted an important survey of the stars of the southern hemisphere.